 Interaction not intervention

 A constant difficulty in trying to measure a treatment’s effectiveness is that many physical complaints arise from psychosocial distress and can be alleviated by support and reassurance alone.
 Many clinicians cater to the “worried well” who are mistakenly convinced that they are ill, often expressing psychological concerns as physiological symptoms.
-With the aid of pseudoscientific diagnostic devices, some practitioners will reinforce the conviction of these worried well that the cold-hearted, narrow-minded medical establishment, which can find nothing amiss, is both incompetent and unfair in refusing to acknowledge a very real organic condition.
+With the aid of pseudoscientific diagnostic devices, some practitioners will reinforce the conviction of these worried well that the cold-hearted, narrow-minded medical establishment, which can find nothing amiss, is both incompetent and unfair in refusing to acknowledge their very real organic condition.

 Symptom relief versus treatment